5pecia1/.devcontainer/spring-boot/README.md

 ### Prerequisites

-1. Replace workspace name `boot-project` to your project name in `.settings.json` file
+1. Replace workspace name `boot-project` to your project name in `settings.sh` file

 ### Build and run